What would they call you?

 Ask yourself.
 “What would the Early Church apostles call me?”

 Join me in a brief prayer.

-“Father, thank you for the Barnabas like men and women you strategically placed in my life in just the right seasons when I needed them.
+“Father, thank you for the Barnabas-like men and women you strategically placed in my life in the right seasons when I needed them.
 Please continue to surround me with believers who have the character of Barnabas.
 And please, help me to be a Barnabas for those around me.
-Help me to be a friend, a mentor, and an encourager to those in need.
+Help me be a friend, a mentor, and an encourager to those in need.
 Help me to be the kind of person that inspires courage and confidence in others to be more and do more.
 In the name of Jesus, my ultimate Barnabas, I pray.
 Amen.”